Sheryl Sandberg: Personal life

 Sandberg married Brian Kraff in 1993 and divorced a year later.
 In 2004, she married Dave Goldberg, then an executive with Yahoo! and later CEO of SurveyMonkey.
 The couple had a son and a daughter.

 Sandberg and Goldberg frequently discussed being in a shared earning/shared parenting marriage.
 Sandberg also raised the issue of single parenting conflicting strongly with professional and economic development in America.

 On May 1, 2015, Dave Goldberg died unexpectedly, and his death was originally reported as resulting from sustaining a head trauma falling from a treadmill while the couple was vacationing in Mexico.
 However, an autopsy later suggested that the cause of death was an arrhythmia, as Sandberg subsequently confirmed in an interview.

 Sandberg dated Activision Blizzard CEO Bobby Kotick from 2016 to 2019.
 According to an April 21, 2022, report by The Wall Street Journal, Sandberg was part of a coordinated campaign to prevent the Daily Mail from publishing a story about a temporary restraining order towards Kotick by a former girlfriend in 2014.
 At the time of The Journal's report, Kotick's company was facing lawsuits over allegations of widespread sexual misconduct, which Kotick himself was alleged to have participated in.
 These campaigns occurred first in 2016 (when Sandberg and Kotick began dating), and again in 2019 (the year they broke up).
 The Journal stated that Facebook was reviewing whether Sandberg violated the company's rules.

 On February 3, 2020, she announced her engagement on Facebook to Kelton Global CEO Tom Bernthal.
 They were married in August 2022.
 Bernthal has three children and Sandberg has two, and they live together in Menlo Park, California.

 Politics

 Sandberg supported Hillary Clinton in the 2016 presidential election.
 She declined to endorse Elizabeth Warren, an outspoken critic of Facebook, multiple times throughout the 2020 Democratic Party presidential primaries, though she stated, "I imagine I will support a Democratic nominee" over incumbent Donald Trump.
 Sandberg endorsed Kamala Harris for president in 2024.

+Allegations of sexual harassment

+Former Facebook employee Sarah Wynn-Williams's 2025 memoir Careless People: A Cautionary Tale of Power, Greed, and Lost Idealism alleges that on at least two occasions, Sandberg requested that young female staffers, including Wynn-Williams, "come to bed" with her.
+These requests were allegedly made by Sandberg while traveling on Facebook's private jet, where she had a private bedroom.
+Other employees present at the time said that Sandberg was merely offering Wynn-Williams a place to sleep during travel, as she was visibly pregnant, and the plane had multiple beds.